Remember Jewish Komarów (Osada)

 DURING THE HOLOCAUST

-Komarow was occupied by the German forces on 13th of September 1939 .
-Russian forces marched into the town on the 28th of September 1939 but they withdrew after 12 days, giving way to the German occupiers.
+Komarow was occupied by the German forces on September 13, 1939.
+Russian forces marched into the town on the 28th of September 1939, but they withdrew after 12 days, giving way to the German occupiers.
 Part of the Jewish community left Komarow during the retreat of the Russians.
-The Nazis began to victimize the Jewish community shortly after they arrived, and set appointed a head of local administration and created the Polish auxiliary police.
-In late 1939, a Jewish Council was established and a Jewish police force was formed.
+The Nazis began to victimize the Jewish community shortly after they arrived and set appointed a head of local administration and created the Polish auxiliary police.
+In late 1939, a Jewish Council was established, and a Jewish police force was formed.
 Daniel Szwarc and Leibel Fruchtkaufer were the chairman and vice-chairman of the Judenrat.
-Abram Elbaum was also chair of the Judenrat at one point, and also ran a self-help organization.
+Abram Elbaum was also chair of the Judenrat at one point and also ran a self-help organization.
 In July 1941, Kelman Fogiel assumed the JSS (Jewish Self-Help) chairmanship.
-During the war, an illegal yeshiva operated in the town with around 40 students, probably operated by Rabbi Alterman.
+During the war, an illegal yeshiva operated in the town with around 40 students, operated by Rabbi Alterman.

 Several deportations took place from Komarow, including two in May of 1942 that included over 2,000 Jews.
 One of these transports went to Belzec Death Camp and the other went to Sobibor Death Camp.
 In November, 1942, 1,000 additional Jews were sent to Belzec.
 The Nazis also murdered approximately 2,500 Jews situated in Komarow ghetto between 1st October and 31st of October 1942.
 Bodies of the dead Jews were buried in a field in several mass graves.
-The ghetto was liquidated in November 1942.
+The ghetto was liquidated at the end of November, 1942.

-Fewer than 15 Jews from the town survived the war.
+Fewer than 15 Jews from the town, out of a total of 1,752, survived the war.

 ------------------------------------------------------------------------